Pi

 to say.

-between the curving and the linear motion.
-Because Pi is
+and the linear motion.
+Because Pi is transcendental then Pi's value

-transcendental then Pi's value is expressed with infinite quantity of
+is expressed with infinite quantity of components [here she is

-components [here she is again].
-The real domain, however, consists of
+again].
+The real domain, however, consists of object's values that

-object's values that have finite length (finite precision) that's
+have finite length (finite precision) that's just right for the real

-just right for the real world.
-The curving geometry expressed by Pi
+world.
+The curving geometry expressed by Pi is reconciled with the

-is reconciled with the linear (straight) geometry of Euclid through
+linear (straight) geometry of Euclid through some form of

-basic differentiator between straight line irrationals and
+differentiator between straight line irrationals and transcendentals.

-transcendentals.
 Talking about the squaring

 of a circle, eh?
+Talking about the nonlocality of an orbital

-Pythagoras would
+Pythagoras is

-certainly agree that classifying Pi as the transcendental number is a
+likely to agree that classifying Pi as the transcendental number is a

 good call.